Farnborough Airshow 2020

 TAG Aviation took over the running of the airport under contract in 1997.
 Under the brand TAG Farnborough Airport Ltd they have since taken over the freehold of the estate which, as well as remaining an operational airport, has become a centre of business aviation and home to some of the UK's largest aviation businesses as well as the Air Accident Investigation Branch of the Department of Transport.

 There is very little reserved parking on the airport itself.
-The vast majority of drivers, including everyone who has not reserved a space, will be directed to an off-site free car park with a free shuttle bus to the airport.
+The vast majority of drivers will be directed to an off-site free car park with a free shuttle bus to the airport.

 The National Express coach service between Fareham and London passes through Farnborough and also visits Southsea, Portsmouth, Petersfield, Farnham and Aldershot.

 There may be special services to the show.
 See the show's 'getting there' page and local coach service providers for any details.

 It is best to book as far as possible in advance.
 This is not only because nearby hotels and guest houses tend get booked up well before the date of an airshow but also because prices can be better when you book early online.

 There are plenty of booking agencies.
 We find that many of the well known ones are better at finding hotels from international or larger UK chains and may suggest hotels in main towns or cities quite a distance from the show site.